Social Security provides income to you and your dependents in a way that virtually no other financial account can.

 - If you die, your surviving spouse can receive survivor benefits as early as age 60.
 This is known as a widow/widower's benefit.

 - All benefits are based on Full Retirement Age (FRA).
 For those born between 1943 and 1954, FRA is 66 years and 0 months.
+For those born in 1960 or later, FRA is 67 with those born between 1955 and 1960 falling in the middle by months.
 If you decide to receive benefits at any other time (either before or after FRA), your benefit may decrease or increase.
 Bottom line is that filing for benefits later means a larger benefit.

 When Should I Claim My Social Security Benefits?